-Consider a distributed network with nodes arranged in a tree, and each node having a local value.
-We formulate an aggregation problem as the problem of aggregating values (e.g., summing values) from all nodes to the requesting nodes in the presence of writes.
+Consider a distributed network with nodes arranged in a tree and each node having a local value.
+We formulate an aggregation problem as the problem of aggregating values (e.g. summing values) from all nodes to the requesting nodes in the presence of writes.
 The goal is to minimize the total number of messages exchanged.
 The key challenges are to define a notion of "acceptable" aggregate values, and to design algorithms with good performance that are guaranteed to produce such values.
-We formalize the acceptability of aggregate values in terms of certain consistency guarantees similar to traditional consistency models defined in the distributed shared memory literature.
+We formalize the acceptability of aggregate values in terms of certain consistency guarantees.
 The aggregation problem admits a spectrum of solutions that trade off between consistency and performance.
-The central question is whether there exists an algorithm in this spectrum that provides strong performance and good consistency guarantees.
-We propose a lease-based aggregation mechanism, and evaluate algorithms based on this mechanism in terms of consistency and performance.
-With regard to consistency, we generalize the definitions of strict and causal consistency for the aggregation problem.
-We show that any lease-based aggregation algorithm provides strict consistency in sequential executions, and causal consistency in concurrent executions.
-With regard to performance, we propose an online lease-based aggregation algorithm, and show that, for sequential executions, the algorithm is constant-competitive against any offline algorithm that provides strict consistency.
-Our online lease-based aggregation algorithm is presented in the form of a fully distributed protocol, and the aforementioned consistency and performance results are formally established with respect to this protocol.
-Thus, we provide a positive answer to the central question posed above.
+We propose a leasebased aggregation mechanism as a design point in this spectrum, and evaluate algorithms based on this mechanism in terms of consistency and performance.
+With regard to consistency, we generalize the definitions of strict and causal consistency, traditionally defined for distributed shared memory, for the aggregation problem.
+We show that any lease-based algorithm provides strict consistency in sequential executions, and causal consistency in concurrent executions.
+With regard to performance, we propose an online lease-based algorithm, and show that, for sequential executions, the algorithm is $\frac{5}{2}$ -competitive against an optimal offline lease-based algorithm, and 5-competitive against an optimal offline algorithm that provides strict consistency.
+The key highlight of the results is the design of an online algorithm that effectively reduces the analysis to reasoning about a pair of neighboring nodes.